 Rubber Tree Plant

-Ficus elastica or Rubber Plant originated in India and Malaysia and was once grown for the rubber that was produced from its sap.
-Today it is a very popular indoor houseplant.
-A Rubber Plant has 5”-12” large thick glossy leaves; once damaged, these leaves cannot be trimmed and must be cut off.
-A rubber tree can be used as a small plant for the table, a full lush bush on the floor, or a ten- foot specimen tree in a room with tall ceilings.
-Like a weeping fig, it doesn’t like to be moved around and prefers constant temperatures.
-There are several varieties of Rubber tree on the market such as: Burgundy with reddish leaves, Tricolor with grayish green leaves and splashes of pink and cream, and Doescheri with green leaves and splashes of pale yellow or creamy white.
+Ficus elastica or Rubber Tree Plant, originated in India and Malaysia and was once grown for the rubber that was produced from its sap.
+Today Rubber Trees are very popular indoor houseplants.
+A Rubber Tree Plant has 5”-12” large thick glossy leaves.
+Once damaged, the leaves of a Rubber Tree houseplant cannot be trimmed and must be cut off.
+A Rubber Tree Plant can be used as a small plant for the table, a full lush bush on the floor, or a ten- foot specimen tree in a room with tall ceilings.
+Like a Weeping Ficus Tree, a Rubber Tree Plant doesn’t like to be moved around and prefers constant temperatures.
+There are several varieties of Rubber Tree houseplants you can purchase: Burgundy Rubber Tree has reddish leaves, Tricolor Rubber Tree has grayish- green leaves with splashes of pink and cream, and the Doescheri Rubber Tree has green leaves with splashes of pale yellow or creamy white.

 These plants are considered poisonous and should be kept away from pets and children.
 Read more about common houseplants that are poisonous in Don’t Feed Me To Your Cat!
 A Guide to Poisonous Houseplants